JeonghunLee/JeonghunLee.github.io/docs/index.md

 <br/>
 <br/>

 ## Interests

 <br/>

-Hi!
-I specialize in Embedded Firmware, BSP (Linux, RTOS), and DSP systems.
+I am especially interested in Embedded Firmware, BSP (Linux, RTOS), and DSP systems,
-I like learning the latest technologies and am interested in various things related to software and hardware.
+with a strong focus on system-level integration and debugging.

+I tend to focus on solving integration-level problems between hardware, firmware, and software,
+where timing, reliability, and cross-domain interactions are critical.

 <br/>